Menu CopeCode Club

 CopeCode Challenge

-The CopeCode Club is a campaign that supports Boston youth in identifying healthy ways to cope with feelings that stressful situations like the COVID-19 response produce.
-Starting in March, over the course of nine weeks, you will be invited to join others across the city in practicing positive coping skills from the comfort of your own home, at school, as part of your youth programs, or with friends.
+The CopeCode Challenge is a citywide campaign that supports Boston youth in identifying healthy ways to cope with stress and difficult emotions.
+Starting in March and running for nine weeks, young people are invited to join peers across the city in learning and practicing positive coping skills through activities embedded in schools, youth programs, neighborhoods, and community spaces.

 CopeCode Club Campaign and Challenge Webinar